What is Desogen?

-Follow the patient instructions provided in the Desogen packet.
+Follow the patient instructions provided with your Desogen.
 Ask your doctor or pharmacist if you do not understand these instructions.
 Missing a pill increases your risk of becoming pregnant.

 If you miss one active pill, take two pills on the day you remember.
 Then take one pill per day for the rest of the pack.

 If you miss two active pills in a row in Week 1 or 2, take two pills per day for two days in a row.
 Then take one pill per day for the rest of the pack.
 Use back-up birth control for at least 7 days following the missed pills.

 If you miss two active pills in a row in Week 3, throw out the rest of the pack and start a new pack the same day if you are a Day 1 starter.
 If you are a Sunday starter, keep taking a pill every day until Sunday.
 On Sunday, throw out the rest of the pack and start a new pack that day.

 If you miss three active pills in a row in Week 1, 2, or 3, throw out the rest of the pack and start a new pack on the same day if you are a Day 1 starter.
 If you are a Sunday starter, keep taking a pill every day until Sunday.
 On Sunday, throw out the rest of the pack and start a new pack that day.

 If you miss two or more pills, you may not have a period during the month.
 If you miss a period for two months in a row, call your doctor because you might be pregnant.